GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 # tftest modules=1 resources=4
 ```

-The `group_iam` variable is based on group email address keys and is a convenient way to assign roles to humans following our best practice, and to produce readable code that also serves as documentation.
+The `group_iam` variable uses group email addresses as keys and is a convenient way to assign roles to humans following Google's best practices.
+The end result is readable code that also serves as documentation.

 ```hcl
 module "project" {